fusion44/blitz_api/README.md

 From within the blitz_api folder open a shell via `poetry shell`.

-Install dependencies with all dev dependencies: `poetry install`
+Install dependencies with all dev dependencies: `make install_dev` or `poetry install`

 If any dependencies have changed it becomes necessary to freeze all requirements to requirements.txt: